syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ### moveForward Command

 The 'moveForward' command visually moves the selected element over the nearest overlapping element.
-The following code illustrates how to execute moveForward Command.
+The following code illustrates how to execute the moveForward Command.

 {% highlight js %}

-//move forward
+//Moves forward
 diagram.moveForward();

 {% endhighlight %}